 Ineligibility and exclusions

-Students receiving the Quebec Excellence Scholarships for Students in Education Programs are not eligible to apply for Quebec Perspective Scholarship funding.
+Students receiving the Quebec Excellence Scholarships for Students in Education Programs are not eligible to apply for Quebec Perspective Bursary funding.

 Students who may be receiving government student aid from a different province/territory/country may apply for this scholarship; receiving funding from outside Quebec does not necessarily jeopardize your eligibility.